MILGAMMA 50mg/250mcg x 20 tabl

 Vitamin B1 and vitamin B12 pass into breast milk.

-Milgamma coated tablets do not affect the ability to drive and operate machinery.
+Milgamma coated tablets do not affect the ability to drive and use machines.

-The following data on the frequency of their occurrence were used in the assessment of adverse drug reactions:
+When assessing adverse drug reactions, the following data on the frequency of their occurrence were used:

 Very common (≥ 1/10)